 Game of Thrones filming locations: Spain – Mediterranean Dorne & Meereen

 Many scenes in the fifth series were filmed in Spain.
 In the Andalusian city of Seville, the royal palace of Alcázar de Sevilla served as the water gardens of Dorne through which Myrcella Baratheon (or Lannister, rather) liked to walk.
-In the palace the King of Spain himself even stays here from time to time.
+The King of Spain himself even stays here from time to time!
 Seville’s bullring was also chosen as the place to film Meereen’s arena.
 The scene where Daenerys escapes on the back of her dragon, Drogon, was filmed in Plaza de Toros de la Maestranza.
+Season 6 also saw Girona get transformed into the city of Braavos!

 Wow, the list of these spectacular Game of Thrones filming locations is just getting longer and longer!
-We’ve got more shooting locations in Spain to look forward to now that season 6 is just starting – Girona, for example, will be transformed into the city of Braavos.
-Other medieval towns and fortresses will be the setting of important events.
+We’ve got more shooting locations to look forward to now that season 7 is just starting.
+For example, we see Daenerys return to to Dragonstone in Westeros, which is actually filmed at the beautiful Itzurun beach, next to the Spanish seaside town of Zumaia.
 If you have any tips about new filming locations, then just let me know!
+Happy watching!